Children’s Monitoring Teams

 SCoF (School Council of Food)

 In July 2015 we introduced our first SCoF group.
-The Council is made up of 2 children from each class, one boy and one girl, Miss Walker and Mr Waterman.
+The Council is made up of 2 children from each class, one boy and one girl and Miss Walker.

 The role of the SCoF is to have regular meetings with all the SCOF members and ask their class how about school dinners can be improved and what they are happy with.
 They will have to help organise and promote theme lunches once a half term and they will meet with kitchen staff to learn how the school kitchen works.